eduardohki/runlevel0.me/content/_index.md

 aspects but also the human, organizational, and social aspects of every project.

-In recent times I found myself in love with the [Rust](https://www.rust-lang.org/) and [Elixir](https://elixir-lang.org/) programming languages, and a taste for the functional programming paradigm.
+In recent times I found myself in love with the [Rust](https://www.rust-lang.org/) and [Elixir](https://elixir-lang.org/) programming languages, and developed a taste for the functional programming paradigm.
 I also employ [TypeScript](https://www.typescriptlang.org/) extensively in the context of AWS and Serverless.

 Profiles: [LinkedIn](https://www.linkedin.com/in/eduardohki/), [GitHub](https://github.com/eduardohki/)